prannayk/NEUIR/README.md

 * There must be atleast a single ``` tweet_similarity ``` tensor along the model which computes the the required metric for tweet retrieval acording to which sorting shall happen
 * Library does not support multiple testing metrics, but will be implemented shortly

-#### The code was written solely by Prannay Khosla during Workshop conducted by Microsoft Research India on Artificial Social Intelligence
+#### The code was written solely by Prannay Khosla during Workshop conducted by Microsoft Research India on Artificial Social Intelligence.
+The work was done under Prof. Saptarshi Ghosh, Assistant Professor IIT Kanpur.

+#### The workshop was conducted by Microsoft Research India, Bangalore, #9 Lavelle Road

 NOTE : For access to datasets please contact ``` prannay[dot]khosla[at]gmail[dot]com ```